 How much money does it save you?

-Now that thieves and corporate spies can use software for recovering shredded documents, re-assembling them is a lot easier than you think.
+It’s critical to make sure your shredding process is secure from beginning to end now that thieves and corporate spies can use special software for recovering shredded documents, re-assembling them is a lot easier than you think.

 Limitations and Time

 Renting an industrial shredder can shred high-volume projects quickly and easily.
 Overworked, personal shredders are not meant for workloads of this magnitude causing them to fail early, only causing more work and expenses.
 Mobile shredding services can solve this problem by shredding the papers as you watch in a timely and secure fashion.